JackMentch/cy_young_regression/README.md

 ## Results:

 When you run the program, the first thing you will notice are the running Processes.
-Notice that once a Process is finished with its dataset, it will grab the next one off of the stack until the stack is empty.
+Notice that once a Process is finished with its dataset, it will grab the next one off of the queue until the stack is empty.

 <img src="images/processes.png" width="500"/>